Click on a marker above to learn more about a park on the map.

 A Hiking Paradise: Great Smoky Mountains National Park

-One of the largest protected areas east of the Mississippi River, Great Smoky Mountains National Park is a hikers paradise lying in eastern Tennessee and western North Carolina.
-Within the park boundaries, there about 900 miles of hiking paths, including…
+One of the largest protected areas east of the Mississippi River, Great Smoky Mountains National Park lies in eastern Tennessee and western North Carolina.
+There about 900 miles of paths, including the famous Appalachian Trail.
+We spent a week hiking a variety of trails in the 522,000 acre park.

 On the Mountain Top: Shenandoah National Park

 Virginia’s Shenandoah National Park sits on the top of the Appalachian Mountains’ Blue Ridge Range.
-Skyline Drive runs for 105 miles through the park along the crest of the Blue Ridge, and the views from its 75 overlooks are more…
+Skyline Drive runs for 105 miles through the park.
+We spent four days in the park being awe-inspired and humbled by the views while hiking several trails, with a focus on Shenandoah’s waterfalls.

 Anything but Barren: Acadia National Park

-In 1604 French explorer Samuel de Champlain sailed along the coast of today’s central Maine and noted an island that he called “Isle des Monts Deserts” because of the barren appearance of its mountains.
-Today, Mount Desert Island is the…
+In 1604 French explorer Samuel de Champlain sailed along today’s central Maine coast and noted an island that he called “Isle des Monts Deserts” because of the barren appearance of its mountains.
+Today, Mount Desert Island is the centerpiece of Acadia National Park.

 Urban Nature and History: Cuyahoga Valley National Park

 Ohio’s 85 mile long Cuyahoga River flows between Akron and Cleveland and into Lake Erie.
-Meaning “crooked river” in the Mohawk language, the river area was home to Native Americans.
-By the 20th century, the Cuyahoga River became one of…
+By the 20th century, the Cuyahoga River became one of the most polluted rivers in the United States.
+The sad state of the river culminated when it caught on fire in 1969.

 50 Hours by Foot and Paddle: Voyageurs National Park

-In the 18th century, French Canadian adventurers, known as voyageurs, traveled by canoe on today’s boundary waters between the United States and Canada.
-Today’s Voyageurs National Park, established in 1975, encompasses 56 miles of the former trade route.
-In order…
+In the 18th century, adventurers traveled by canoe on boundary waters between the United States and Canada.
+Today’s Voyageurs National Park, established in 1975, encompasses 56 miles of the trade route.
+To best experience this park, we went into the backcountry for 50 hours by foot and paddle.

 Hiking Under the Sea: Badlands National Park